angeldollface/angelmarkup.js/README.markdown

 ## ABOUT :books:

-Some months ago, I wrote a [framework for blog-oriented static-site generation in Rust](https://github.com/angeldollface/acid) and needed a data format that permits comments.
-Everything else seemed too complicated, so I wrote a compiler and parser for my own data format, [also in Rust](https://github.com/angeldollface/angelmarkup).
-This is my re-implementation of the compiler for this data format in Javascript.
-The data format is called ***Angel Markup*** which is a simplified form of `JSON` that allows comments.
+I needed a data format that permits comments for some projects I was working on.
+Everything else seemed too complicated, so I wrote a compiler and parser for my own data format, called ***Angel Markup***.
+I iplemented the compiler once in Rust and once in Javascript.
+This is the Javascript implementation. :heart:

 # USAGE :hammer: